fafroo/fafroo.github.io/index.md

 Hello, I'm Petr Vágner and I work in [EMPIT](https://www.empit.com) as a physicist developing models for in-direct detection of [pipeline corrosion](https://empit.com/services/inspection/CMI-corrosion-assessment).

 Previously, I worked as a postdoc at [Weierstrass Institute](https://www.wias-berlin.de/) with [Jürgen Fuhrmann](https://www.wias-berlin.de/people/fuhrmann/?lang=1) where I investigated models of active interfaces in perovskite solar cells and solid oxide cells.
-This was done in collaboration with the [high-temperature lab](https://uat.vscht.cz/research/workgroups/technical-electrochemistry) at the University of Chemistry and Technology
+This was done in collaboration with [Karel Bouzek's](https://uat.vscht.cz/people/staff/Bouzek) high-temperature lab at the [University of Chemistry and Technology](https://uat.vscht.cz/research/workgroups/technical-electrochemistry).
-In my research, I developed, numerically solved, and tested mathematical models (PDEs) of electrochemical systems.
+In my research, I developed, numerically solved, tested, and fitted mathematical models (PDEs) of electrochemical systems.

 I also worked as a researcher at [Charles University](https://www.mff.cuni.cz) with [Michal Pavelka](https://www.karlin.mff.cuni.cz/~pavelka/) on the [GENERIC](https://en.wikipedia.org/wiki/GENERIC_formalism) formulations of mixture theories for charged species.
 ~~~